Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah, that makes sense.

-Uh anything else that you wanted to uh to mention?
+Anything else that you wanted to mention?

-How how's the convo been for you?
+How's the convo been for you?

 Nice to talk to you again after a cozy decade.

-Yeah, yeah, it's great.
+Yeah, it's great.

-I I appreciate it.
+I appreciate it.

-Uh because I think she recognized that I would be someone good to talk to about these things.
+Because I think she recognized that I would be someone good to talk to about these things.

-Um so sorry, what was your question?
+So, sorry, what was your question?

-Uh I don't know if I have a question.
+I don't know if I have a question.

-That's not what that's not how we talk.
+That's not what, that's not how we talk.

-And she wanted me to so we went to a place uh and and we talked about it, and I just said, Look, if you say mean things, nice people won't want to spend time with you.
+And I just said, look, if you say mean things, nice people won't want to spend time with you.

-And the only people who will want to spend time with you are other mean people, then that's no that's not gonna be any fun for you at all.
+And the only people who will want to spend time with you are other mean people.

 And so really work to try and be nice and be positive.